mplevako/slickurl/README.md

  Finally, Reactive Slick allows of getting the best out of accessing a relational data store asynchronously.

 ## Config
- Start by copying *resources/application.conf.template* to *resources/application.conf* and *resources/db.conf.template* to *resources/db.conf*.
+ Start by copying *resources/application.conf.template* to *resources/application.conf* (**this file is also required by the tests**) and *resources/db.conf.template* to *resources/db.conf* (there is a more succinct template file inside *test/resources* that will be enough for running the tests).
  Generate RSA private/public key pair, store them in PKCS8/X509 encoded formats and put their paths in the *api.privatekey*/*api.publickey* entries in *application.conf*.
  Fill the entries for shardA's and shardZ's data sources.
 Optionally set the *db.schema.name* if you want to work in a distinct schema.

- You can optionally change the alphabet (*app.encoding.alphabet*) used to shorten URLs (by default it lacks hard to distinguish symbols 1,0,l,O,o), http handler timeout (*app.http.handler.timeout*), the interface (*app.http.server.if*) and the port(*app.http.server.port*) to run the http server on.
+ You can optionally change the alphabet (*app.encoding.alphabet*) used to shorten URLs (by default it lacks hard to distinguish symbols 1,0,l,O,o), HTTP handler timeout (*app.http.handler.timeout*), the interface (*app.http.server.if*) and the port(*app.http.server.port*) to run the HTTP server on.
 You can even change the distributed pub-sub topic names used to exchange users, links, folders, statistics as well as errors.

  There is also the *id.length* knob for fine tuning the shard and entity identifier sizes and layout.
 Adjust that if you really need to.

+ By default, requests are distributed between shards randomly, but you can change the logic by modifying `akka.cluster.pub-sub.routing-logic`.

+ Please also consider putting a reverse proxy (e.g. Nginx) in front of the cluster to at least have SSL offloading there, as SSL is not terminated at the application side).
+You would also appreciate extra load balancing being done at that point.

 ## Setup
  To build the project you should install [SBT](http://www.scala-sbt.org/).
 Having installed it simply type